david-lapadula/javascript-essentials/README.md

 # Essential JavaScript

-A collection of classes, tests, and micro-projects used for practicing the essential features of Javascript.
-Completed as part of various Udemy courses, each section represents one course, with more detail in the [Acknowledgements](#acknowledgments) section.
+A collection of classes, tests, and micro-projects used for practicing the essential features of JavaScript.
+Each secctioon represents one Udemy course, with more detail in the [Acknowledgements](#acknowledgments) section.

 ## Description/Concepts